Skip to main content

 Readability

-As for readability and maintainability, we employ proper XML-syntax with named attributes instead of trying to compress information ad-absurdum; also, components as arguments are not mere strings, but fully fledged markup.
+As for readability and maintainability, we employ a custom-tailored derivative of XML-syntax called CML (Component Markup Language), relying on named attributes instead of trying to compress information ad-absurdum; also, components as arguments are not mere strings, but fully fledged markup.

 Extensibility

-Power-users may define their own tags with ease, being able to generate content and rewrite tag-members by working with the AST; learn about the details over at Defining Tags.
+Power-users may define their own tags with ease, being able to generate content and rewrite tag-members by working with the AST; learn about the details over at the Extension API.

 Expressive Power